Windham-High-School/CubeServer/README.md

 ```bash
 docker-compose down && docker volume rm cubeserver_mongodb-data cubeserver_api-ssl-cert cubeserver_flask-secret
 ```

+## Topology & Docker Containers
+CubeServer is built upon the containerization platform Docker.
+As described in docker-compose.yml, CubeServer is essentially comprised of the following parts as Docker containers:
+- CubeServer-app
+    The web app, served by GUnicorn and Flask.
+- CubeServer-api
+    The API for Cubes, also served by GUnicorn and Flask
+- CubeServer-mongodb
+    A standalone MongoDB server, central to the other containers
+- CubeServer-accesspoint
+    The container from which the WiFi access point and routing is taken care of to allow Cubes to connect to the API.
+Files used for building each of these containers (other than CubeServer-mongodb, which is prebuilt) may be found in Docker/.

 ## Customization:
 The rules and workings of the "game" may be customized and/or modified as described in [CUSTOMIZATION.md](./CUSTOMIZATION.md).